The Catman of Paris

 The Catman of Paris is a 1946 American mystery and horror film directed by Lesley Selander and written by Sherman L. Lowe.
 The film stars Carl Esmond, Lenore Aubert, Adele Mara, Douglass Dumbrille, Gerald Mohr and Fritz Feld.

+In the film, a writer has completed a controversial book.
+He is implicated in the murder of two acquaintances by a cat man.
+His current love interest uses a gun to terminate the cat man's threat.

 Plot

-The writer Charles Regnier has authored a new book about a human-killing "cat man" who might or might not be a myth.
+The writer Charles Regnier has authored a new book about a Dreyfus-esque trial that has major political implications.
 Charles confides in friend Henry Borchard over dinner in Paris that he has made enemies among citizens and even in the government as a result of his controversial work.

 A librarian, Devereaux, is found murdered, clawed to death.
 Devereaux had been in possession of documents that supposedly could destroy Charles's reputation.
 When his former sweetheart Marguerite Duval is killed in a similar manner, Charles is beaten by townspeople and suspected by police.

 Marie Audet, who loves Charles and believes in him, is given a gun by Henry to protect herself.
 But when she saves herself at night by shooting an intruder, it turns out to be Henry, who with his dying words confesses to the crimes.